 Richard McNabb earned a Ph.D. in rhetoric and composition from The University of Arizona.
-His primary research interests include medieval rhetoric, writing for publication and composition theory.
-His primary research interests include medieval rhetoric, eighteenth-century rhetoric, and composition theory.
-Since joining the English Department at C.W.
-Post, Dr. McNabb has taught a variety of courses, including first-year writing, advanced expository writing, grammar and usage, classical rhetoric and eighteenth-century rhetoric.
+His primary research interests include classical rhetoric, medieval rhetoric, and eighteenth-century rhetoric.
+Since joining the English Department at LIU Post, Dr. McNabb has taught a variety of courses, including first-year writing, grammar and usage, classical rhetoric, theories of persuasion, and eighteenth-century rhetoric.

 Rhetoric, Composition Theory

-- Author, "Textual Bodies: Rhetorical Appeals in Thirteenth-century Spanish Letters.”
+Author, “Textual Bodies: Rhetorical Appeals in Thirteenth-century Spanish Letters.”
 The International Journal of the Humanities (2011).

 Author, “Rocking the Boat: Asserting Authority and Change in a Writing Program.”
 The Promise and Perils of Writing Program Administration (2008).

-Author, “To Father Juan, with Love, Bishop Alexander: Juan Gil de Zamora"s Medieval Art of Letters"
+Author, “To Father Juan, with Love, Bishop Alexander: Juan Gil de Zamora’s Medieval Art of Letters.”
+Rhetoric Review (2004).

-- Author, "Making the Gesture: Graduate Student Submissions and the Expectation of Journal Referees"
+Author, “Making the Gesture: Graduate Student Submissions and the Expectation of Journal Referees.”
+Composition Studies (2001).

-- Author, "Making All the Right Moves: Foucault, Journals, and the Authorization of Discourse.”
+Author, “Making All the Right Moves: Foucault, Journals, and the Authorization of Discourse.”
 Journal of Scholarly Publishing (1999).

-Author, “Remapping Medieval Rhetoric: Reading Boethius from a Grassian Perspective"
+Author, “Remapping Medieval Rhetoric: Reading Boethius from a Grassian Perspective.”
+Rhetoric Society Quarterly (1998).

 - Recipient, David Newton Award for Excellence in Teaching